Buying a house out of state & closing remotely: is it possible?

 2. Work with an agent you (really) trust

 This is critical if you want to get a good house buying out of state.
-Northern VA, and real estate as a whole, is hyper-local.
-The real estate market in Fairfax County can change just by getting in your car and driving to the next town.
+Real estate as a whole, is hyper-local.

-Northern VA has a diverse selection of real estate, and it takes years to really understand the market.
-Even then some areas can favor sellers, while others favor buyers.
+There are diverse types of homes in each state, and it takes years to really understand the market.
+Even then, some areas can favor sellers, while others favor buyers at different times.

 Walkthrough videos are essential when buying a house out of state.
 And one that show all aspects of the house, not just the positives.